Exploring Klezmer: Ashkenazi Music and Songs

 1 music stand

-Performance space: at least 10x10 feet with 10 feet between band and audience
+At least 10x10 feet with 10 feet between band and audience

 Arrival time before first performance: 45 minutes